 Once I tracked down all the parts, plumbing was quick and easy.
 (For plumbing…) Your system will likely be different, so I’ll keep this brief

-- I connected 1” OD tubing to my sink drain.
+- I connected 1” OD tubing to the p-trap.

 - Put a tee in the main tubing line with a valve on each outlet.
 One will go to the tank, another straight through the floor in the rare case of freezing conditions during travel.